SAP-samples/teched2022-XP280/README.md

 Platform with the potential to be used as the default setup for any new development project on the platform.

-## Requirements
+## Prerequisites

-The requirements to follow the exercises in this repository are...
+To complete the exercises in this repository, please make sure that you meet the following prerequisites:

 * You have an [SAP Business Technology Platform (BTP) Trial Account](https://www.sap.com/products/technology-platform/trial.html).
 * You have an account on [GitHub](https://github.com/signup).